st-tech/zr-obp/examples/multiclass/README.md

 - Self-Normalized Inverse Probability Weighting (SNIPW)
 - Doubly Robust (DR)
 - Self-Normalized Doubly Robust (SNDR)
-- Switch Inverse Probability Weighting (Switch-IPW)
 - Switch Doubly Robust (Switch-DR)
 - Doubly Robust with Optimistic Shrinkage (DRos)

-For Switch-IPW, Switch-DR, and DRos, we try some different values of hyperparameters.
+For Switch-DR and DRos, we try some different values of hyperparameters.
 See [our documentation](https://zr-obp.readthedocs.io/en/latest/estimators.html) for the details about these estimators.

 ### Files